OliverHellwig/sanskrit/dcs/data/readme.md

 If a column comment contains the term 'permanent', the value of this column should not change between different dumps of the database; see, for example, the column 'lexicon.id', which gives permanent identifiers of each word.

+## License

+The data of the DCS and any data in child directories are licensed under the Creative Common BY 4.0 (CC BY 4.0) license.

-## License and Citation
+## Citation

-If you use the data in your work, please use the following citation:
+If you use the DCS data in your work, please use the following citation:

 Oliver Hellwig: Digital Corpus of Sanskrit (DCS).
-2010-2018.
+2010-2019.

 In bibtex:
 ```
 @Manual{your_latech_key,
 title = {{The Digital Corpus of Sanskrit (DCS)}},
 author = {Hellwig, Oliver},
-year = {2010--2018}
+year = {2010--2019}
 }
 ```

-Data are licensed under the Creative Common BY 4.0 (CC BY 4.0) license.